James534/2DCiv/README.txt

 -- COPYRIGHT & LICENSING --

 2DCiv is published under the terms of the MIT License.
 See the LICENSE file for more information.

-Tile art assets used by 2DCiv created by Kenney (http://www.kenney.nl/index) under the CC zero license.